Online Hospital Unit Secretary Training Program

 - Business communication

 - Medical insurance coding

 What Can I Do with My Training?

 With a hospital unit secretary education, you may find administrative career opportunities in settings such as hospitals and nursing facilities.
-Career opportunities for all secretaries and administrative assistants is expected to grow at an average rate of 3% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
-As of 2016, the median hourly wage for unit secretaries was $13.00, according to PayScale.com.
+Career opportunities for medical secretaries is expected to grow at an average rate of 22% from 2016 to 2026, according to the U.S. Bureau of Labor Statistics (BLS).
+As of 2018, the median annual wage for medical secretaries was $35,760, per the BLS.

 With a background in medical terminology, you may also find opportunities as a medical transcriptionist.
-However, this field is expected to see a 3% decline in employment between 2014 and 2024, according to the BLS.
-PayScale.com reports the median hourly wage for medical transcriptionists in 2016 to be $15.00.
+However, this field is expected to see a 3% decline in employment between 2016 and 2026, according to the BLS.
+The BLS also reports the median annual wage for medical transcriptionists in 2018 to be $34,770.